ilyaperepelitsa/CV/README.md

 ## Description

-A few collected highlights of my work in python, JS and Carto are collected
+A few collected highlights of my work in python, JS and Carto are collected here.